 Nary a person will question such an utterance.

-It seems if people excel in life it is because God has blessed them or God has given them a special dose of talent.
+It seems if people excel in life, it is because God has blessed them or God has given them a special dose of talent.

 Few are the people who excel in life.
 Most of us have a few things we are good at and we try to nurture those things the best we can.
-We know we will not be remembered for any great feat, nor will the record book make any mention of us.
+We know we will not be remembered for any great feat, nor will the record books make any mention of us.
 We live, we love, we die, and then we are forgotten.

-It would seem that God doesn’t want most of us to be stand outs or superstars.
-Evidently God only has a chosen few he blesses with God-given talent.
+It would seem that God doesn’t want most of us to be standouts or superstars.
+Evidently, God only has a chosen few he blesses with God-given talent.